kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 The commonest infection to affect the _asplenic patient_ following splenectomy is:

 	A. Streptococcus pneumoniae
-	B. Neisseria meningitidis - F
+	B. Neisseria meningitidis
-	C. Escherichia coli - F
+	C. Escherichia coli
 	D. Haemophilus influenzae
 	E. Staphylococcus aureus

 #### Answer: D. Haemophilus influenzae - *FALSE* = A. Streptococcus pneumoniae - TRUE
-- The asplenic patient is at risk of infections from encapsulated organisms such as streptococci, Neisseria meningitidis, Haemophilus influenzae
+- Asplenic patient is at risk of infections from encapsulated organisms
+	- such as streptococci, Neisseria meningitidis, Haemophilus influenzae
-- Commonest infection to affect asplenic patient out of this group is *Streptococcus pneumoniae*
+- Commonest infection to affect asplenic patient is *Streptococcus pneumoniae*
 - Regular immunisations as well as penicillin prophylaxis is mandatory for these patients

 ### Q107
 All of the following statements regarding the _management of trauma in pregnant women_ are true, EXCEPT:

-	A. A qualified surgeon and obstetrician should always be consulted early in the evaluation of the pregnant patient - T
+	A. A qualified surgeon and obstetrician should always be consulted early in the evaluation of the pregnant patient
-	B. Small-bowel injury is commoner in upper abdominal penetrating wounds than lower penetrating injuries in late pregnancy - T
+	B. Small-bowel injury is commoner in upper abdominal penetrating wounds than lower penetrating injuries in late pregnancy
-	C. Pregnant women show earlier signs of hypovolaemia during haemorrhage - F
+	C. Pregnant women show earlier signs of hypovolaemia during haemorrhage
-	D. Unless contraindicated, pregnant women should be placed in the left-lateral position during assessment and management as early as possible - T
+	D. Unless contraindicated, pregnant women should be placed in the left-lateral position during assessment and management as early as possible
 	E. All Rh-negative pregnant patients should be considered for Rh immunoglobulin therapy in penetrating abdominal injuries - T

 #### Answer: E. All Rh-negative pregnant patients should be considered for Rh immunoglobulin therapy in penetrating abdominal injuries - *FALSE* = C. Pregnant women show earlier signs of hypovolaemia during haemorrhage - TRUE
 - The management of a pregnant woman in the trauma setting is no different from that of a normal patient.
 In this case the mother rather than the fetus takes priority and an obstetrician needs to be involved from early on.
 A special consideration that needs to be addressed is that, in mid- to late pregnancy, a large uterus can compress the IVC when lying in the supine position, and so a left-lateral position whenever possible will provide a better volume return to the heart, as there is lack of caval compression.
 Pregnant women exhibit slightly altered physiology, which needs to be considered as well; they may not show signs of haemorrhage as they have a larger vascular volume.

-### Q108 - LEARN
+### Q108
 Which of the following is NOT part of the Glasgow Scale used to assess the severity of pancreatitis on initial assessment?

 	A. White cell count >15 × 109/l